Brothers of Charity: Structure and government

 As an apostolic congregation, the Brothers of Charity have developed a clear mission as a concretization of their charism.
 In order to develop their social engagement in collaboration with lay co-workers, they share this mission with them, so as to maintain the spirit of charity in their works.

 In each country, the regional superior is the chairman of the board of the foundation, and the regional councilors are the members.
 If necessary, the region can develop another board or possibly several boards for the development of the social engagement.

 The congregation has 150 associate members, officially recognized by the Church and participating in the spiritual patrimony of the congregation.
 Some of them have a responsibility in the social engagement of the congregation.

 In order to develop the social engagement, the congregation has some 15,000 lay co-workers worldwide (11,000 in Belgium), participating in the social projects and sharing the mission of the congregation.
 The Brothers of Charity have consultative status to the United Nations' Department of Economic and Social Affairs.

 In order to develop fund raising, the congregation has a foundation called Caraes, based in Belgium, the Netherlands and Italy.
 They have the possibility to offer tax exemption in these countries and in the United States.

 Each region has its own capital, budget and bookkeeping for the development of religious life and the social engagement.
 In many countries, the activities are funded by the government and are monitored by them.
 For those countries where the government does not support the activities sufficiently, the congregation develops solidarity between the different parts of the congregation.

+Child abuse

+The history of the Brothers of Charity also bears the scars of decades of sexual abuse within the Roman Catholic Church.

-A Member of the Brothers of Charity Congregation has been cited as committing a number of child abuse offenses in Ireland, including the abuse of children with an intellectual disability.
+A member of the congregation has been cited as committing a number of child abuse offences in Ireland, including the abuse of children with an intellectual disability.
 This abuse is detailed in the McCoy Report.
-Compensation for this abuse has been issued from the congregation via the redress process.
+The congregation has paid compensation for this abuse via the redress process.

+In Belgium, offences within the Church have been documented by the "Commission Adriaenssens" – named after its chairman, the Belgian psychiatrist Peter Adriaenssens.
+In 2011, Superior General René Stockman stated before the special parliamentary committee in Belgium that he was aware of fifteen cases of sexual abuse of minors within his congregation.